-1.8.6 PCI Express x16 slot
+1.8.6 Two PCI Express x16 slots

-This motherboard supports PCI Express x16 graphic cards that comply with the PCI Express specifications.
+This motherboard supports one PCI Express x16 graphics card or two SLI-ready PCI Express x16 graphic cards that comply with the PCI Express specifications.
 The figure shows a graphics card installed on the PCI Express x16 slot.